How to Open a Corporate Bank Account in Indonesia

 Indonesia Company Secretary Angela

-For those who have registered a company, the next step is to open a corporate bank account.
+The next step for those who have registered a company is to open a corporate bank account.

 Why a Corporate Bank Account is Important for Businesses